-The loan’s APR is fixed and, as of early May 2019, starts at 4.99 percent.
-The lender doesn’t charge any upfront fees, including an application, origination or appraisal fee.
+Discover doesn’t charge any upfront fees — no application, origination or appraisal fees.
 There’s no cash required at closing at all.

-The lender also doesn’t have a prepayment penalty but may require expense reimbursement if you pay off the loan within the first 36 months.
+The lender also doesn’t have a prepayment penalty, but it may require expense reimbursement (with a $500 maximum) if you pay off the loan within the first 36 months.

 Discover requires borrowers to have a FICO credit score of at least 620 to qualify for a loan.
 There’s also a maximum debt-to-income ratio — your monthly debt payments divided by your monthly gross income — of 43 percent.

 Between your first mortgage and a Discover home equity loan, you can have a combined loan-to-value ratio of up to 90 percent.
 There are no minimum assets needed to close on the loan.

 You can apply for a Discover home equity loan online or by calling 855-361-3435.
 To get started, you’ll need to provide information about yourself and your property.
 You’ll also share how much you want to borrow and the purpose of the loan.

 You’ll need to provide your date of birth and Social Security number to verify your identity.
 Once you submit your application, you may get prequalified for multiple loan options within a few minutes.
 After that, you can upload documents, provide additional information and electronically sign documents online.

 If you’re applying online and have questions, you can call and speak with a personal banker, who can help.